-Located in Sarawak in Malaysia, the MLNG Satu LNG liquefaction terminal is operated by Malaysia LNG Sdn.
-The terminal started operations in 1983 and is owned by Petroliam Nasional, Mitsubishi, and others.
+Located in Sarawak, Malaysia, the MLNG Satu LNG liquefaction terminal is operated by Malaysia LNG Sdn.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 1983 and is owned by Petroliam Nasional, Mitsubishi, and others.
+Buy the profile here.

 The MLNG Satu LNG liquefaction terminal sources gas from the following fields - B15, Bakong, Gorek, Kebabangan Cluster, Larak, and Pegaga